oVirt/ovirt-site/source/feature/katellointegration.html.md

 ![](OVirt-Katello_integration.jpg "OVirt-Katello_integration.jpg")

-Errata information is not stored on the engine server, rather being queried from the Katello server each time it is request by the administrator.
+Errata information is not stored on the engine server, rather being queried from the Katello server each time it is requested by the administrator.
-Erratum includes the following information:
+**Erratum** includes the following details:

 *   Id
 *   Title